rehive/docs/README.md

 Options are:  `prerelease`, `patch`, `minor` or `major.`

 ### Deployment:
+The deployment commands require the Invoke, Semver and PyYAML packages.

 To update the live deployment on kubernetes, run:
 > inv deploy {config} {version_tag}